• LinkedIn icon

 The Challenge

-Government regulations around the world restrict the use of refrigerant gases that deplete the ozone layer and have a global warming potential.
-These low flammable gases are often replaced by gases such as R290 (propane), which is a highly flammable refrigerant.
-With more flammable gases, ignition sources are a safety challenge.
+Contact Us The European Union and governments around the world are restricting the use of refrigerant gases that deplete the ozone layer and have a global warming potential.
+These low-flammability gases are often replaced by alternatives such as R290 (propane), which is a highly flammable refrigerant.
+With the increased use of flammable gases, ignition sources present a significant safety challenge.

-Relays are regarded as ignition sources, driving the need for explosion-proof relays.
+In explosive environments, relays are regarded as potential ignition sources, creating the need for explosion-proof relays.

 Relays as an Ignition Source

-Arcing can occur between the contacts when the relay is in operation and ignite in combination with a refrigerant such as R290 (propane) and the air.
-This can cause an explosion.
+Arcing can occur between the contacts when the relay is in operation and can ignite explosive vapors, gases, mists, or dust.

 The use of relays depends on the degree of risk and condition of explosion material.
 The relay must not be located at a high-risk zone or location.